 Activities for kids in Cape Town

 For hot summer days, there are the city's scenic, clean and free beaches as well as the Kirstenbosch Botanical Gardens with its breathtaking scenery and safe, expansive lawns for children to run around on.
-Families can also take in their surroundings in the comfort of one of Cape Town's open-air sightseeing buses.

 A trip to the Victoria & Alfred Waterfront is guaranteed to be a fun day out.
 There are craft markets, boat rides, restaurants and shops aplenty to keep the whole family entertained.
 The world-class Two Oceans Aquarium is also found here and provides a fascinating and educational experience for the whole family.